RayCarrot/Rayman3Readvanced/gbaengine/discoveries.md

 ### Menu
 - Some sound events are mistakenly called with the object parameter set to 0 instead of -1.
 This however doesn't cause any changes in the event processing since the object is only used when pan or roll-off are enabled for the event.
+- Most animations which use `FrameChannelSprite` to deactivate off-screen sprite channels define the screen height as 255 instead of 160 for some reason.
+This doesn't cause any changes in the behavior as these animation do not appear at the bottom of the screen.
 - When selecting the multiplayer mode on GBA there's a typo where "Burglar Mode" is spelt as "Buglar Mode".
 This was fixed in the N-Gage version.
 - When selecting the multiplayer map the game animates the palette for the outline of the selected map to produce a glow effect.
 The code is however written in an odd way where it loops through the palette code 13 times, doing the exact same thing each time.
 - The N-Gage uses the wrong state to transition out of certain multiplayer menu pages when a connection error occurs.
 This appears to be a copy-paste bug, where they copied code from another page without updating it.